viernes, 16 de diciembre de 1988

 (Pintura del artista ruso Vladimir Volegov)

-How could one day I forget you
+How could I ever forget you,

 if every time I look at the sky

-and I don't even have comfort
+and I lack even the comfort

-of being able to approach and kiss you?
+of drawing near to kiss you?

-Why are you present anywhere?
+Why are you present everywhere?

-I realized that I miss your love
+I realized how much I miss your love;

-then in a rose, full of cravings,
+then in a rose, full of longing,

 I imagined kissing your red lips.

-Tell me: how could I forget you?
+Tell me—how could I forget you?

 viernes, 5 de agosto de 1988